Lamassau/Net-Mvc-Common/README.md

 # MVC-Common
-.NET MVC common library that I use for my projects
+.NET MVC common library that tekno use as a base for our projects